 It’s important that you don’t try and get through this on your own.
 You can help yourself by:

-- Telling your friends and family that you need them to support you.
+- asking your friends and family to support you

 Where can I find support?